LuaCreationist/BoneMan/README.md

 You'll then need the appropriate installation of Java on your computer, and the Epicbot API located on their website.

-## Things that could be improved

-This version of BoneMan does not take enemies into consideration, it only accounts for when it is in combat or low on essential stats (HP/Stamina).

-A huge improvement would be to have the bot check the number of enemies in Boneyard areas before picking one, to eliminate ones with a higher enemy density.

-Because this improvement has not been implemented, the current bot can still occasionally die due to running through multiple enemies occasionally occuring.

 ## Credit where its due